almereyda/awesome-starred/README.md

 - [thsmi/sieve](https://github.com/thsmi/sieve) - Sieve Script Editor
 - [justinpchang/nullboard-agent-express](https://github.com/justinpchang/nullboard-agent-express) - Local backup agent for Nullboard (MacOS/Linux compat)
 - [christianvoigt/commons-hub-backend](https://github.com/christianvoigt/commons-hub-backend) - A Mongodb/Express/NodeJs server that synchronizes and caches Commons Api data from different sources
+- [AltimateAI/vscode-dbt-power-user](https://github.com/AltimateAI/vscode-dbt-power-user) - This extension makes vscode seamlessly work with dbt.
 - [kuwala-io/kuwala](https://github.com/kuwala-io/kuwala) - Kuwala is the no-code data platform for BI analysts and engineers enabling you to build powerful analytics workflows.
 We are set out to bring state-of-the-art data engineering tools you love, such as
-- [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
-Dataplane is written in Golang with a React front end
+- [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired unified data platform with additional data mesh and RPA capability to automate, schedule and design data pipelines and workflows.
+Dataplane is written in Golang with a
 - [telamon/piconet](https://github.com/telamon/piconet) - Minimal and opinionated network stack
 - [mikeal/car-transaction](https://github.com/mikeal/car-transaction) - IPLD transaction as CAR buffer [for use in databases]
 - [robchahin/sso-wall-of-shame](https://github.com/robchahin/sso-wall-of-shame) - A list of vendors that treat single sign-on as a luxury feature, not a core security requirement.